geogugal/quickmapr/README.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

-Calling the `qmap` object will replot the original plot (i.e. if you get zoomed in to far).
 There are some other options on `qmap` that let you change the draw order, coloring of vectors, extent of the map, and whether or not to preform a basic projection check (data are assumed to be in the same coordinate reference system).

 So for instance, if you want to zoom in to the extent of one of your layers you could do something like: